Author Index

 Rebecca Newberger Goldstein

-Rebecca Goldstein is an American philosopher, a visiting professor of philosophy and English at NYU, and a visiting professor of philosophy at the New College of the Humanities.
-She is the recipient of numerous prizes for her fiction and scholarship, including a MacArthur “Genius” prize.
+Rebecca Goldstein is an American philosopher and novelist.
+She is the recipient of numerous prizes for her fiction and scholarship, including a MacArthur “Genius” prize and a National Humanities Medal.
 She is the author of 10 books, the most recent of which is Plato at the Goggleplex: Why Philosophy Won’t Go Away (2014).

 David Goldston